shahabl/brackets-livedev2/README.md

 ### What's working

 If you install the extension, you'll get a second lightning bolt on the toolbar (below the Extension Manager icon).
 You can open an HTML page (I've only tried the Getting Started page) and then click that second lightning bolt to enter HTML live development using the extension.
-This will launch the page in your browser.
+This will launch the page in your default browser.
 You should then also be able to copy and paste the URL from that browser into any other browser (I tried Firefox and Safari) - live edits will then update all connected browsers at once.

 ### What's not working

 Lots:

-* There's a preliminary implementation (Chrome on Mac and Windows only) so closing live dev close the browser window.
-It needs to be completed and tested on Linux.
+* Closing live dev doesn't close the window in the browser.
 * Lightning bolt doesn't turn off when browser preview is closed.
 Haven't thought through how we should indicate in the UI when multiple browser clients are active, and whether we should turn the lightning bolt off when the last one disconnects - this might also change if we change the workflow to allow multiple files to be previewed
 * I wanted to change up how the Server stuff worked, but it turned out not to be necessary for the prototype and it might just be orthogonal.
 * No unit tests (the original Live Dev tests would need to be completely rewritten - and ideally in a more granular fashion with mocks)